Remodeling Your Main Bedroom

-Updating your master bedroom can not only create a personal retreat you look forward to coming home to each day, it can add value to your home.
-Taking on this type of project can be daunting, but HGTV Remodels' experts can help.
+Updating your primary bedroom can not only create a personal retreat you look forward to coming home to each day, but it can also add value to your home.

 "Sometimes the need for change is more emotional in nature, the loss of a partner, either to divorce or death," Steil says.
 "It could be a way to remove any memories or influence of your partner's former spouse."